 Well, everyone who knows this name virtually knows all these associated attributes.
-But there are still a lot more you do not know.
-Here are the 10 lesser known facts about Shatta Wale.
+But, there are still a lot more you do not know.
+Here are the lesser known facts about the musician.

 1. His Birth and Real Name

-This was how it went down: On the 17th of October, 1984, Shatta Wale was born to Mr. Charles Mensah and Madam Elsie in Accra, Ghana.
+On the 17th of October, 1984, Shatta Wale was born to Mr. Charles Mensah and Madam Elsie in Accra, Ghana.
 He was christened Charles Nii Armah Mensah.
-His parents had wanted him to be a lawyer but the flow of music current in his veins never allowed him to go that way.
+His parents had wanted him to be a lawyer but music flowed in his veins and never allowed him to go that way.
 He started writing and recording some music pieces right from his high school days.

-According to him, he recorded a song during his school days and showed to his father who confirmed it was good but being brought up in a family that valued education, he insisted he completed his education first.
-Then, off he went, into full time music.
+According to him, he recorded a song during his school days and showed it to his father who confirmed it was good but being brought up in a family that valued education, Wale’s dad insisted that his son must complete his education first.

 2. How it all Started